eichingertim/ProjectCreationAutomation/README.md

 3. In the System Variables window, highlight **Path**, and click **Edit**.
 4. In the Edit System Variables window, insert the cursor at the end of the Variable value field.
 5. If the last character is not a semi-colon (;), add one.
-6. After the final semi-colon, type the full path to the file you want to find
+6. After the final semi-colon, type the full path to the file
 7. Click **OK** in each open windows

 ## How to use it